 The regulatory framework protecting IP rights in China has improved substantially in recent years.
 This is in part due to the government’s recognition of the long-term economic benefits of having robust policies protecting the IP rights of businesses.
 However, there is much work left to be done in terms of the protection and enforcement of IP rights.

 To protect your IPRs while conducting business in China, it’s essential that you work with a legal professional with knowledge of the space.
 Lawyers who have specific experience with IP protection in China can help ensure your business interests are safe.
-For more information, sign-up to watch the recording of our IP protection webinar or sign-up for a free Trustiics account to connect with some of the top IP protection lawyers in China.
+Sign-up for a free Trustiics account to connect with some of the top IP protection lawyers in China.